 Are you contemplating an addition for aesthetic reasons?
 Do you want more space?
 Is it to increase the value of your home?
 Is it something else entirely?

-Your needs and wants will determine the kind of addition you pursue and the price you’ll pay for it.
+Your needs and wants will determine the kind of addition to pursue and the cost of said project.

 Average Home Addition Costs

 Although different types of home additions incur different costs, here are the prices we’re used to seeing on quotes our clients receive from contractors: